Jammy2211/stfc_data_summer_school_2024_2/README.rst

 The lectures can be run via a Binder web server by using the URL below.

-Tests performed for this URL were unreliable on Tuesday 16th July, whereby the binder was unable to build and produced errors.
 If you encounter an error, try refreshing the page in your web browser.

-However, if the URL does not build successfully follow the local installation instructions below.

 https://mybinder.org/v2/gh/Jammy2211/stfc_data_summer_school_2024_2/main

+If the URL does not build successfully follow the local installation instructions below.

 Local Installation
 ------------------

+The next option is to install **PyAutoFit** locally, the software which the HowToFit lectures use.

-We strongly recommend that you install **PyAutoFit** in a `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual environment is and how to create one.
+I recommend that you install **PyAutoFit** in a `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual environment is and how to create one.